Skip to contents

 ...

-Further arguments that are passed directly to axis.
+Further arguments that are passed directly to axis and mtext.

 Value